 Demo video in previous section on "Sentinel"

-System for taking Cell phone service, FM radio, UHF/VHF television, public safety radio (police/fire/ems) radio coverage from one area to another over fiber optic cables.
+System for taking cell phone service, FM radio, UHF/VHF television, public safety radio (police/fire/EMS) radio coverage from one area to another over fiber optic cables.

 If you wish to email me, my first name at this domain will get you in my inbox.
+This requires you to think to reduce bots from spamming my inbox.